What Are the Best Cucumber Companion Plants?

 Yes, you can companion plant cucumbers with raspberries, but you need to be aware of possible mistakes in cucumber companion planting in general, such as the following:

-- Incorrect planting distance.
-Companion planting only works by observing proper space.
+Incorrect planting distance.
+Companion planting only works by observing proper spacing.
 Planting too close creates a perfect haven for fungus to thrive!
 If you plant too far apart, your garden space is not efficiently utilized.

-- Wrong timing.
+Wrong timing.
 Synchronously planting your cucumber with its companion is crucial.
-For instance, if you plant your corn too late, the trailing vegetable may be overgrown and will crawl on the soil instead, predisposing itself to soil-borne pathogens.
+For instance, if you grow your corn too late, the trailing vegetable may be overgrown and will crawl on the soil instead, predisposing itself to soil-borne pathogens.

-Not all cucumbers companion plants are compatible for the reason that losses may incur rather the additional benefits.
+Not all cucumber companion plants are compatible, for the reason that losses may incur rather than the additional benefits.
 Avoid the possible mismatch by knowing the following plants:

 Peppermint